StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 #### Follow-on topics {#the-complete-household-of-god-the-bride-src-ichthys-follow-on-topics}

-##### If human marriage symbolically represents the relationship between Christ and the Church, why won't it be a thing in eternity? {#the-complete-household-of-god-the-bride-src-ichthys-if-human-marriage-symbolically-represents-the-relationship-between-christ-and-the-church-why-won-t-it-be-a-thing-in-eternity}
+##### If human marriage symbolically represents the relationship between Christ and the Church, why won't it be a thing in eternity? {#the-complete-household-of-god-the-bride-src-ichthys-if-human-marriage-symbolically-represents-the-relationship-between-christ-and-the-church-why-wont-it-be-a-thing-in-eternity}

 {{< properties